team-simplay/SimPlay/docs/source/index.rst

 **SimPlay** is a project that aims to bring simple animation capabilities to the `SimPy <https://simpy.readthedocs.io/en/latest/>`_ project.

-**SimPlay** is integrated into `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/index.html>`_ and is capable to display an animation of a `SimPy <https://simpy.readthedocs.io/en/latest/>`_ Simulation in a notebook:
+**SimPlay** is integrated into `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/index.html>`_ and is capable of displaying an animation of a `SimPy <https://simpy.readthedocs.io/en/latest/>`_ simulation in a notebook:

    .. image:: assets/overview.gif
       :width: 100%